-Visitors heading to Salt Lake City in the winter usually have one main thing on their minds: the fresh powder.
+Visitors heading to Salt Lake City in the winter usually have one main thing on their minds: fresh powder.
 With nine amazing resorts within an hour of SLC and Park City, skiers have plentiful options for hitting the slopes.
-Whether you’re an expert skier, just starting out, or you prefer other winter sports such as snowboarding, both Salt Lake City and Park City offer lots of nearby options for spending a day on the mountain.
+Whether you’re an expert skier, just starting out, or you prefer other winter sports such as snowboarding or snowshoeing, both Salt Lake City and Park City offer lots of nearby options for spending a day on the mountain.

 Salt Lake City Ski Areas

 No matter what your skiing style or skill set is, you can find slopes in Salt Lake City to fit your needs.
 Check out five of our favorites in SLC below!